An investigation into the steady state performance of several methods of series compensating electricity transmission lines

 James, D.A.
 (1997).
 An investigation into the steady state performance of several methods of series compensating electricity transmission lines.
 PhD thesis, Aston University.

 There are several methods of providing series compensation for transmission lines using power electronic switches.
 Four methods of series compensation have been examined in this thesis, the thyristor controlled series capacitor, a voltage sourced inverter series compensator using a capacitor as the series element, a current sourced inverter series compensator and a voltage sourced inverter using an inductor as the series element.
 All the compensators examined will provide a continuously variable series voltage which is controlled by the switching of the electronic switches.
 Two of the circuits will offer both capacitive and inductive compensation, the thyristor controlled series capacitor and the current sourced inverter series compensator.
 The other two will produce either capacitive or inductive series compensation.
 The thyristor controlled series capacitor offers the widest range of series compensation.
 However, there is a band of unavailable compensation between 0 and 1 pu capacitive compensation.
 Compared to the other compensators examined the harmonic content of the compensating voltage is quite high.
 An algebraic analysis showed that there is more than one state the thyristor controlled series capacitor can operate in.
 This state has the undesirable effect of introducing large losses.
 The voltage sourced inverter series compensator using a capacitor as the series element will provide only capacitive compensation.
 It uses two capacitors which increase the cost of the compensator significantly above the other three.
 This circuit has the advantage of very low harmonic distortion.
 The current sourced inverter series compensator will provide both capacitive and inductive series compensation.
 The harmonic content of the compensating voltage is second only to the voltage sourced inverter series compensator using a capacitor as the series element.
+The voltage sourced inverter series compensator using an inductor as the series element will only provide inductive compensation, and it is the least expensive compensator examined.
+Unfortunately, the harmonics introduced by this circuit are considerable.

 |Item Type:||Thesis (PhD)|